Dathasai1234/Personal-Notes/Archive/reckner.md

 **Impact:**

-Without a timeout, an unauthorized user could potentially access another user’s SSH session if they leave their computer unattended and unlocked, as the session would remain active indefinitely.
+Without a timeout, an unauthorized user could potentially access another user’s SSH session if they leave their computer unlocked.

 **Solution:**

+The solution is to configure the SSH daemon to automatically disconnect idle sessions after a certain period.

 You can configure the SSH Idle Timeout Interval by setting the `ClientAliveInterval` and `ClientAliveCountMax` parameters in your SSH daemon configuration file (`/etc/ssh/sshd_config`).